Table of Contents

 - Had to drink much more than you once did to get the effect you want?
 Or found that your usual number of drinks had much less effect than before?

-The number of questions answered in the affirmative will determine the severity of the AUD diagnosis, whether it is mild, moderate, or severe.
+The number of questions answered “yes” will determine how bad the AUD is.
+The levels include mild, moderate, or severe.

 Getting Help for Alcoholism

-When you or a loved one has been diagnosed with alcoholic liver cirrhosis, the next step in arresting the damage to the liver is to achieve sustained sobriety.
+When you or a loved one has been diagnosed with alcoholic liver cirrhosis, the only way to stop the damage is by getting sober.
 Getting professional help to achieve this goal is imperative, as the alcoholic is usually unable to stop drinking on his or her own volition.
-A comprehensive alcohol recovery program will provide a medically monitored detox, evidence-based psychotherapy, naltrexone drug therapy, and aftercare services.
+A full spectrum alcohol treatment program will provide several services.
+For instance these include a detox, psychotherapy, Twelve Step groups, education, and aftercare services.

 Capo by the Sea a Luxury Rehab for Alcoholism Recovery

-Capo by the Sea is a leading rehabilitation center located within a beautiful South Orange County beach community.
+Capo by the Sea is a leading rehab center located in a lovely beach community.
 Capo by the Sea provides luxury accommodations and amenities for individuals seeking recovery from alcohol addiction or dependency.
 Our alcoholism recovery program features a highly effective blend of evidence-based therapies, holistic therapies, and medication.
-In addition, our program features dual diagnosis expertise for treating co-occurring mental health conditions.
-For more information about our program, please contact Capo by the Sea today at 888-529-2114.
+Our program also features dual diagnosis expertise for treating co-occurring mental health conditions.
+For more information about our program, please contact Capo by the Sea today at (888) 529-2114.